IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 By default, **stdout** is set to the screen.

-## changing the standard output stream
+## Changing the standard output stream

 You can modify this behavior and print **stdout** to a file.
 To do so, you need to use the `1>` that can be abbreviated to `>`: